Reid Wiseman: Navy career

-Reid was commissioned through the NROTC program following graduation from Rensselaer Polytechnic Institute in 1997 and reported to Naval Air Station Pensacola, Florida, for flight training.
-He was designated a Naval Aviator in 1999 and reported to Fighter Squadron 101, Naval Air Station Oceana, Virginia, for transition to the F-14 Tomcat.
-Following his initial training, Reid was assigned to Fighter Squadron 31, also at NAS Oceana, and made two deployments to the Middle East supporting Operations Southern Watch, Enduring Freedom, and Iraqi Freedom.
+Wiseman was commissioned through the Naval Reserve Officers Training Corps (NROTC) program following his graduation from Rensselaer Polytechnic Institute in 1997 and reported to Naval Air Station Pensacola, Florida, for flight training.
+He was designated a Naval Aviator in 1999 and reported to Fighter Squadron 101 at Naval Air Station Oceana, Virginia, for transition to the F-14 Tomcat.
+After completing his initial training, Wiseman was assigned to Fighter Squadron 31, also at NAS Oceana, and made two deployments to the Middle East in support of Operations Southern Watch, Enduring Freedom, and Iraqi Freedom.

-During his second deployment in 2003, he was selected to attend the U.S. Naval Test Pilot School (USNTPS) at Naval Air Station Patuxent River, Maryland with USNTPS Class 125.
-Following graduation in June 2004, Reid was assigned as a Test Pilot and Project Officer at Air Test and Evaluation Squadron Two Three (VX-23) at NAS Patuxent River.
-At VX-23, Reid earned his M.S. degree and worked on various flight test programs involving the F-35C Lightning II, F/A-18 Hornet weapons separation, ship suitability, and the T-45 Goshawk.
+During his second deployment in 2003, Wiseman was selected to attend the U.S. Naval Test Pilot School (USNTPS) at Naval Air Station Patuxent River, Maryland, as part of USNTPS Class 125.
+Following his graduation in June 2004, he was assigned as a Test Pilot and project officer at Air Test and Evaluation Squadron Two Three (VX-23) at NAS Patuxent River.
+At VX-23, he earned his master's degree and worked on a range of flight-test programs involving the F-35C Lightning II, F/A-18 Hornet weapons separation, ship suitability, and the T-45 Goshawk.

-Following his tour at NAS Patuxent River, Reid reported to Carrier Air Wing Seventeen (CVW-17) as the Strike Operations Officer, where he completed a deployment around South America.
-From there he was assigned to Strike Fighter Squadron 103 at NAS Oceana, flying the F/A-18F Super Hornet.
-He was deployed to the Middle East when he was selected for Astronaut training.
-While serving with various U.S. Navy units, he was awarded the Air Medal with Combat V (five awards), the Navy and Marine Corps Commendation Medal with Combat V (four awards), the Navy and Marine Corps Achievement Medal, and various other campaign and service awards.
+After completing his tour at NAS Patuxent River, Wiseman reported to Carrier Air Wing Seventeen (CVW-17) as the strike operations officer, where he completed a deployment around South America.
+He was subsequently assigned to Strike Fighter Squadron 103 at NAS Oceana, flying the F/A-18F Super Hornet.
+He was deployed to the Middle East when he was selected for astronaut training.
+During his service with various U.S. Navy units, Wiseman received the Air Medal with Combat V (five awards), the Navy and Marine Corps Commendation Medal with Combat V (four awards), the Navy and Marine Corps Achievement Medal, and multiple campaign and service decorations.